Josh Rojas Preview, Player Props: Mariners vs. Mets

-Josh Rojas -- hitting .351 in his past 10 games -- will be in action for the Seattle Mariners against the New York Mets, with Kodai Senga on the hill, on September 1 at 7:10 PM ET.
+The Seattle Mariners, including Josh Rojas and his .594 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starting pitcher Tylor Megill and the New York Mets at Citi Field, Sunday at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Athletics.
+In his most recent game he had a hitless performance (0-for-1) against the Mets.

 Josh Rojas Game Info & Props vs. the Mets